UMAprotocol/UMIPs/UMIPs/umip-62.md

 1. Following the specifications in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md), query for the 1-hour ETHBTC TWAP, ending at the disputed funding rate proposal timestamp.
 This will consist of ~60 queries for the close price of each 60 second price period in that hour.
 2. For each query time that was used in the ETHBTC 1-hour TWAP, query for the cumulative funding rate multiplier (CFRM) at the same timestamps.
-3. For each period within the 1-hour TWAP, the corresponding CFRM and ETHBTC rates should be multiplied to get the 1-hour TWAP of ETHBTC * CFRM.
+3. For each period within the 1-hour TWAP, the corresponding CFRM and ETHBTC rates should be multiplied to get the 1-hour TWAP of ETHBTC * CFRM - referred to in future steps as ETHBTC-FV.
-4. Query for the Token Scaling Multiplier (TSM) for the ETHBTC_PERP, and multiply this by the result from step 3 to get the ETHBTC-FV.
-5. Query for the ETHBTC-PERP 1-hour TWAP from the listed AMM pool.
-This will return the ETHBTC-PERP's TWAP denominated in USDC.
+4. Query for the ETHBTC-PERP 1-hour TWAP from the listed AMM pool.
+This will return the ETHBTC-PERP's TWAP denominated in USD.
-6. Subtract the result of step 4 from the result of step 5.
+5. Subtract the result of step 3 from the result of step 4.
 [ETHBTC-PERP - ETHBTC-FV].
-7. Divide the result of step 6 by the ETHBTC-FV rate from step 4.
+6. Divide the result of step 5 by the ETHBTC-FV rate from step 4.
 [ETHBTC-PERP - ETHBTC-FV]/ETHBTC-FV.
-8. Divide the result of step 7 by 86400 (# of seconds in a day) to get the funding rate per second.
+7. Divide the result of step 6 by 86400 (# of seconds in a day) to get the funding rate per second.
 This should then be multiplied by -1.
-9. Implement min and max bounds on this result with: max(-0.00001, min(0.00001, result)).
+8. Implement min and max bounds on this result with: max(-0.00001, min(0.00001, result)).
-10. Voters should then round this result to 18 decimal places.
+9. Voters should then round this result to 9 decimal places.

 As always, voters should determine whether the returned funding rate differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.